imglib/imglib2-imglyb/README.md

 `imglib2-imglyb` uses [PyJNIus](https://github.com/kivy/pyjnius) to access `numpy` arrays and expose them to `ImgLib2`.
 This means **shared memory** between `numpy` and `ImgLib2`, i.e. any `ImgLib2` algorithm can run on `numpy` arrays without creating copies of the data!
 For example, Python users can now make use of the [BigDataViewer](https://github.com/bigdataviewer/bigdataviewer-core) to visualize dense volumetric data.
 If you are interested in using `imglib2-imglyb`, have a look at the [imglyb-examples](https://github.com/hanslovsky/imglyb-examples) repository and extend the examples as needed!
+In addition to that, [multiple](https://github.com/hanslovsky/imglyb-learnathon) [notebooks](https://nbviewer.jupyter.org/github/imagej/tutorials/blob/master/notebooks/3_-_Advanced_usage/3_-_ImgLyb_-_ImgLib2_-_with_-_scikit-image.ipynb) demonstrate the general use.